The book provides a nice summary of economic events of recent past (~50 years) and builds upon the case for coming 10 years.

-Rule: When financial crisis happens, money flows out in three phases, first one to leave are local investors who move money through underground channels (due to rules limiting capital flow) – this shows up as “errors & omissions” in balance of payments or over-reporting of imports /under-reporting of exports.
-Second is the foreign creditor, when they leave, short term interbank loans from foreign banks slow down or reverse.
+Rule: When a financial crisis happens, money flows out in three phases, first one to leave are local investors who move money through underground channels (due to rules limiting capital flow) – this shows up as “errors & omissions” in the balance of payments or over-reporting of imports /under-reporting of exports.
+Second is the foreign creditor, when they leave, short-term interbank loans from foreign banks slow down or reverse.

-The last one to leave are foreign investors – they are easiest to spot and media usually have an eye on them – therefore, they get the blame (as in Malaysia in 1998).
+The last one to leave is foreign investors – they are easiest to spot and media usually have an eye on them – therefore, they get the blame (as in Malaysia in 1998).

 Taiwan, even though, has gained stronger control of PC market, its manufacturers are commoditized name-less entities used by HP, Dell and other brands who play these manufacturers against each other to maintain prices.

 The ANC (African National Congress) which fought against Apartheid is still enjoying dividends from the same and has no chance of getting displaced anytime soon, so the sense of complacency has overtaken it.

 This is equivalent to complacency which INC (Indian National Congress) had in India since it takes almost a generation (~25 years) for the new generation voter (which is not thankful to Congress for independence) to emerge.
 The economy has become more welfare-oriented which is a bad sign in long run.

 Key point: If local population is large but the companies are still going global, it might be a sign of national weakness (as in South Africa).